snoclol/GBC-dingus/README.md

 browncha's gba emulator but different

 # CREDITS
-taisel for the emulator and nintendo for owning everything here lol
+hylyh/hayley for the gameboy-web emulator and nintendo for owning everything here lol